 Adaptable – Education evolves with the changing needs of society and challenges inequalities, such as gender discrimination; education adapts to suit locally specific needs and contexts.

 For more details see:

-When a State has ratified a treaty that guarantees the right to education, it has the obligation to respect, protect and fulfil this right.
+When a state has ratified a treaty that guarantees the right to education, it has obligations to respect, protect, and fulfil this right.
 Some obligations are immediate.
 Others are progressive.

-- Not to adopt retrogressive measures.
-This means that the State should not take backwards steps or adopt measures that will repeal existing guarantees of the right to education.
-For instance, introducing school fees in secondary education when it had formerly been free of charge would constitute a retrogressive measure.
+- not take retrogressive measures.
+This means that the state should not take backwards steps or adopt measures that will repeal existing guarantees of the right to education.
+For instance, introducing school fees in secondary education when it had formerly been free of charge would constitute a retrogressive measure

 States have the primary duty to ensure the right to education.
 However, other actors play a key role in promoting and protecting this fundamental right.

 According to international law, other actors have responsibilities in upholding the right to education:

 - the role of multilateral intergovernmental agencies, such as UNESCO, OHCHR, UNICEF, is of particular importance in relation to the realisation of the right to education in providing technical and financial assistance